isomerpages/moe-sengkangpri/_departments/CCE/National Education.md

-Level-wide NE learning experiences, our school seeks to nurture a strong a sense of belonging, a sense of hope, a sense of reality and a strong will in our SKLites to act as citizens.&nbsp;&nbsp;Besides school-wide commemoration, schools are to conduct the CCE (FTGP) lessons related to NE Commemorative Days.
+Level-wide NE learning experiences, our school seeks to nurture a strong a sense of belonging, a sense of hope, a sense of reality and a strong will in our SKLites to act as citizens.&nbsp;&nbsp;Besides school-wide commemoration, CCE (FTGP) lessons related to NE Commemorative Days will be conducted.
 In addition, contemporary content would be provided for students through Kindsville Times/A-Ok.</p>